[Download Adobe Reader here]

 CDV 498 Directed Research in Child Development (3)

 To fulfill their elective requirements students may select one of the pre-established concentrations or propose their own selection of electives.
 Students who chose not to select a concentration must select their electives from a list of approved courses following the criteria listed on the electives webpage.
+At least 9 units must be upper-division.

 - Courses marked with an asterisk (*) include a fieldwork component and require negative TB and Live Scan clearance (see below).